Ting0-0/Ting0-0/README.md

-- 👋 Hi, I’m @Ting0-0.
+- 👋 Hi, I’m @Ting0-0, a software engineer working in Taiwan.
-- 👀 I’m interested in Operation Reasearch.
+- 👀 I’m now trying to deal with issues of our IM_project.
-- 🌱 I’m currently learning OpenTCS.
 <!---
+- 🌱 I have learned OpenTCS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->